 Bulldozer justice is becoming a norm in India, former civil servants write to chief justice

-A group of 90 retired government officials told NV Ramana that the idea of the rule of law is being turned upside down.
+A group of 90 retired government officials told NV Ramana that the idea of the rule of law was being turned upside down.

 A group of former civil servants has urged Chief Justice of India NV Ramana to take cognisance of the demolition of the properties of those who protested in Uttar Pradesh against the controversial remarks about Prophet Muhammad by Bharatiya Janata Party spokespersons, PTI reported on Tuesday.